secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 The steps below outline how a Partner Sourced Deal Registration is submitted on behalf of an alliance or GSI partner to initiate the Deal Registration process:
 1. The GitLab Partner Manager opens the [Alliance and GSI Partner Sourced Deal Registration](https://docs.google.com/document/d/16wTiDbwBoomUmnu2y4OmAAdC4VpvMIUGL1k4vdSrl2Y/edit?usp=sharing) document and follows the instructions to submit a Registration via the google form.
-2. The Managed Services team uses the data provided in the google form to submit a formal Partner Sourced Deal Registration via Vartopia on behalf of the partner.
+2. Partner Operations team uses the data provided in the google form to submit a formal Partner Sourced Deal Registration via Vartopia on behalf of the partner.
 3. The standard Partner Sourced Deal Registration process is then followed beginning with the “Partner” paragraph at the top of this handbook section.

 *Note, Partner Sourced Deal Registration incentives do not apply to alliance partners, as our alliance partner agreements supersede these programmatic incentives.*